istio/istio.io/content/help/ops/security/root-transition/index.md

 istio-pilot-569bc6d9c-tfwjr   1/1     Running   0          11m
 {{< /text >}}

-# I can't deploy new workloads with the sidecar-injector
+### I can't deploy new workloads with the sidecar-injector

 This may happen if you did not upgrade to 1.1.8.
 Try to restart the sidecar injector.
-Sidecar injector will reload the certificate after the restart:
+The sidecar injector will reload the certificate after the restart:

 {{< text bash>}}
 $ kubectl delete po -l istio=sidecar-injector -n istio-system